PragnyaKhandelwal/GDG-ML-TASK/README.md

 3. Mount Google Drive or place the `archive` folder with data in the working directory.
 4. Run through the notebook cells sequentially.
 5. Analyze the results and modify features or models as needed.

-This README provides clarity on purpose, data, methodology, and usage, making it well-suited for reviewers evaluating your task submission.
-Let me know if customization is needed!